Introduction to Incoterms

 Conclusion

 Understand what insurance cover you need, whether it’s minimum cover or if you need more comprehensive protection.
-Know what responsibilites the seller bears and the buyer assumes.
+Know what responsibilities the seller bears and the buyer assumes.

-On top that, make sure you understand what import duties you’ll have to pay and what documentation you’ll require for customs clearance but we’ll save that for another blog.
+On top of that, make sure you understand what import duties you’ll have to pay and what documentation you’ll require for customs clearance.
+Parties must be aware of the regulations and requirements in the importing country and the buyer’s country to avoid unexpected costs, delays, or legal issues, but we’ll save that for another blog.

 Import Export Training Course Online